atiq-cs/note/input/posts/shells/powershell.md

 `ps` is equivalent to Get-Process or to List processes or doing `tasklist`.
 Stop-Proccess instead of taskkill

-Example of starting pwsh with an initiazation script or calling a script with an arg,
+Example of starting Powershell with an initiazation script or calling a script with an arg,

     Start-Process pwsh -ArgumentList '-NoExit', 'Init-App.ps1 foo' -ErrorAction 'stop'